Written by Alina Mae Wilson

 The story’s central tension comes from the relationship with the shop owner rather than the lead’s relationships with each other.
 But that tension is given the proper attention that it deserves, so it does not feel like an inappropriate aside.
 Everything in this show fits together, and the story fulfills its mission without any severe bumps.

 5522 E. La Palma Ave.

 Anaheim Hills, CA 92807

-Side note : I really enjoyed the violinist Tina Nguyen she really sets the atmosphere for the entire play.
+Side note: I enjoyed the violinist Tina Nguyen.
+She sets the atmosphere for the entire play.

 If you liked this article, subscribe with your email on the front page.